vietanhnl95/curious-duck/content/posts/grapth-theory-basic/index.md

 ### Graph Theory Definition and Applications

-Graphs are discrete structures consisting of vertices and edges that connect these vertices.
-Problems in almost every conceivable discipline can be solved using graph model.
+So far, you might have a sense of what graphs are.
+By definition, **Graphs are discrete structures consisting of vertices and edges that connect these vertices.** Problems in almost every conceivable discipline can be solved using graph model.
 In the above puzzles, you can make many trials trying to solve the games.
 After a while, you might feel that the problem is unsolvable, but you don't have a solid method to actually prove it.
 That's when Graph Theory comes into play.

 Graphs can be used to model many types of relations and processes in a variety of areas, from physics, biology to information systems, and has a wide range of applications such as:
 - <a href="https://www.researchgate.net/publication/225582780_Food_webs_competition_graphs_and_the_boxicity_of_ecological_phase_space">Representing the competition of different species in an ecological niche</a>